SPRING CLEARANCE SALE! Save up to 70% on clearance while supplies last!

 Every Softstar shoe is designed and handcrafted at our workshop in Philomath, Oregon.
 Learn more

-Return any brand new shoe for any reason for a full refund, even if you customize with your own special colors!
+Return any brand new shoe for any reason for a refund, even if you customize with your own special colors!
 Learn more about our shipping options or return policy.

 Paying attention to children's foot health will benefit your child's health, mobility and well-being throughout their entire lives.
 According to the Society of Chiropodists and Podiatrists, the 26 bones in our feet are not fully hardened (or ossified) until ages 12–18.
 In fact, children's feet are composed of relatively soft and flexible cartilage that gradually converts to bone with age.
 While children's feet are developing, the soft cartilage centers are fusing together.
 As such, the foot is at risk from injury and deformity due to ill-fitting footwear.
 Any postural foot abnormality can have an effect further up the body and permanently altering posture and walking style.